cellarium-ai/cellarium-cloud/README.md

 ### Initialize BigQuery Data Set

 This will create the dataset, and the core data model.
-If any of these exist it will continue on
+If any of these exist it will continue on:

 ```
 python src/initialize_dataset.py --project <google-project> --dataset <dataset-name>